+The Board must assess on at least an annual basis the independence of the directors of the Company.
+In making this assessment, the Board must consider whether each director has a "Disqualifying Relationship" as defined in the Listing Rules, having regard to the factors described in the NZX Corporate Governance Code.
 Factors which the Board may take into account when considering whether a director is regarded as having a relationship that may compromise his or her ability to act independently, include:

-(a) being currently, or within the last three years, employed in an executive role of the Company, and whether there has not been a period of at least three years between ceasing such employment and serving on the Board;

-- (b) currently, or within the last 12 months, holding a senior role in a provider of material professional services to the Company; - (c) a current, or within the last three years, material business relationship (e.g. as a supplier or customer) with the Company; - (d) a substantial product holder of the issuer, or a senior manager of, or person otherwise associated with, a substantial product holder of the Company; - (e) a current, or within the last three years, material contractual relationship with the Company, other than as a director; - (f) having close family ties with anyone in the categories listed above; and - (g) having been a director of the Company for a length of time that may compromise independence.
+- (a) is currently, or was within the last three years, employed in an executive role of the Company or any its subsidiaries; - (b) is currently deriving, or within the last 12 months derived a substantial portion of their income or annual revenue from the Company; - (c) is currently, or was within the last 12 months, in a senior role in a provider of material professional services (other than an external auditor) to the Company or any its subsidiaries; - (d) is currently, or was within the last three years, employed by the external auditor to the Company or any its subsidiaries; - (e) currently has, or did have within the last three years, a material business relationship (e.g. as a supplier or customer) with the Company or any its subsidiaries; - (f) is a substantial product holder (as defined in the Financial Markets Conduct Act 2013) of the Company, or a senior manager of, or person otherwise associated with, a substantial product holder of the Company; - (g) is currently, or was within the last three years, in a material contractual relationship with the Company or any its subsidiaries, other than as a director; - (h) has close family ties or personal relationships (including close social or business connections) with anyone in the categories listed above; and - (i) has been a director of the Company for a period of 12 years or more.

-3.6 Procedures
+3.6 Conflicts

-A director must declare to the Board any relationship that might compromise his or her ability to act independently or any conflicts of interest that are potentially detrimental to the Group (see 3.3(b)).
+A director must declare to the Board any relationship that might compromise his or her ability to act independently from management or any conflicts of interest that are potentially detrimental to the Group (see 3.3(b)).
 As soon as reasonably practicable thereafter the Board, or a committee of the Board established for the purpose, will meet to review the relationship or conflict and determine a process to deal with the issue.